 This usually involves doing a deep dive into the due diligence.

 That involves asking the seller for something called the “rent roll.”
 This is essentially a list of the leases and actual rents that have been collected over the past year.
-It also usually indicates if there have been any concessions made to tenants (like first month free for example).
+It also usually indicates if there have been any concessions made to tenants (like the first month free for example).

 Then, to calculate expenses, you’re going to want to see all the seller’s records, including maintenance and taxes.

 This all sounds well and good.
-But when you’re searching for properties, you might have to look at 20, 30, even 50 properties before you find a good one.
-The reality is that you can’t do a deep-dive into due diligence on every one of them.
+But when you’re searching for properties, you might have to look at 20, 30, or even 50 properties before you find a good one.
+The reality is that you can’t do a deep dive into due diligence on every one of them.
 For many of these properties, this type of information isn’t available to you until you’re in contract for the property.

 So wouldn't it be nice to be able to quickly filter out properties that don't make sense?
 That's where the 1% Rule comes into place.

 (briefly), but it certainly bears repeating in more detail.

 Basically, the 1% rule states that you should be looking for properties where the rent per month is greater than or equal to 1% of the purchase price of the property.

 The 1% RULE is… The rental income per month should be > 1% of the Purchase Price of the Property

 For example, if you’re looking to purchase a $100,000 property, you’d like to see that it is getting rent of at least 1% of the purchase price per month ($1,000 a month).
 As an equation, it would look like this: 100,000 x .01 = 1000.